Attack Path Analysis

 End-to-End Attack Chain Example

-With Build 112 edges, the attack path engine can now trace chains like:
+With these edges, the attack path engine can now trace chains like:

 Compromised IAM user